A Scalable Algorithm For Sparse Portfolio Selection: Introduction

 \subsection{Structure}

 The rest of this paper is laid out as follows: \begin{itemize} \item {In Section \ref{sec:dualperspective}, we lay the groundwork for our approach, by observing an equivalence between regression and portfolio selection, and rewriting Problem \eqref{mainproblem} as a constrained regression problem.} \item In Section \ref{sec:oamethod}, we propose an efficient numerical strategy for solving Problem \eqref{mainproblem}.
 By observing that Problem \eqref{mainproblem}'s inner dual problem supplies subgradients with respect to the positions held, we design an outer-approximation procedure which solves Problem \eqref{mainproblem} to provable optimality.
-We also discuss practical aspects of the procedure, including a computationally efficient subproblem strategy, a prepossessing technique for decreasing the bound gap at the root node, and a method for strengthening our cuts at no additional cost. \item In Section \ref{sec:improvedcuttingplanemethod}, we propose techniques for obtaining certifiably near-optimal solutions quickly.
+We also discuss practical aspects of the procedure, including a computationally efficient subproblem strategy and a prepossessing technique for decreasing the bound gap at the root node. { In addition, we {study the problems sensitivity to $\gamma$}, and {establish theoretically} that the support of an optimal portfolio (although not the amount allocated to each security) is stable under small changes in $\gamma$.} \item In Section \ref{sec:improvedcuttingplanemethod}, we propose techniques for obtaining certifiably near-optimal solutions quickly.
 First, we introduce a heuristic which supplies high-quality warm-starts.
-Second, we observe that Problem \eqref{mainproblem}'s continuous relaxation supplies a near-exact Second Order Cone representable lower bound, and exploit this observation by deriving a sufficient condition for the bound to be exact. \item In Section \ref{sec:compexperiments}, we apply the cutting-plane method to the problems described in \cite{chang2000heuristics}, \cite{frangioni2006perspective}, and three larger scale data sets: the S$\&$P $500$, Russell $1000$, and Wilshire $5000$.
+Second, we observe that Problem \eqref{mainproblem}'s continuous relaxation supplies a near-exact second-order cone representable lower bound, and exploit this observation by deriving a sufficient condition for the bound to be exact. \item In Section \ref{sec:compexperiments}, we apply the cutting-plane method to the problems described in \cite{chang2000heuristics}, \cite{frangioni2006perspective}, and three larger scale data sets: the S$\&$P $500$, Russell $1000$, and Wilshire $5000$.
 We also explore Problem \eqref{mainproblem}'s sensitivity to its hyperparameters, and establish empirically that optimal support indices tend to be stable for reasonable hyperparameter choices. \end{itemize}